 Under the Immigration Reform and Control Act enacted on November 6, 1986, employers are required to verify that all new employees are either United States citizens or aliens authorized to work in the United States.
-Consistent with this law, employment in the Minnesota Legislature will be contingent upon completion of an I-9 form and the ability to provide the necessary documents of citizenship and work authorization.
+Consistent with this law, employment in the Minnesota Legislature will be contingent upon completion of an I-9 form and the ability to provide providing the necessary documents of citizenship and work authorization within three business days of beginning employment.
 Employees are required to complete the recertification section whenever their legal name changes.
 Employees should contact their human resources or payroll representative for this form.